 Pushing your pal through rigorous exercise routines can lead to grinding of the bones instead of sliding smoothly.

 Avoid extremely rigorous exercises to reduce the risk of developing hip dysplasia.

-Improper weight: Obesity will put too much pressure on your pal's limbs.
+Obesity will put too much pressure on your pal's limbs.
 It can strain their joints and increase the likelihood of developing hip dysplasia.

 If your dog has already developed mild hip dysplasia, improper weight can exacerbate and worsen the situation further.